Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

 \subsection{The stereographic picture is a complete description (locally)}

-In Section \ref{sc:final} we show that this locally provides a complete description of possible AdS spaces with interacting massive particles, i.e., given an AdS metric $g$ with interacting particles, a small neighborhood $g$ in the space of AdS metric with interacting particles is parameterized by the admissible deformations of the topological geometric data associated to the spacial slices.
-This is Theorem \ref{tm:main}, which we can formulate here as follows.
+In Section \ref{sc:final} we show that this locally provides a complete description of possible AdS spaces with interacting massive particles, i.e., given an AdS metric $g$ with interacting particles, a small neighborhood $g$ in the space of AdS metrics with interacting particles with the same singular graph is parameterized by the admissible deformations of the topological geometric data associated to the spacial slices.
+This is Theorem \ref{tm:main}, which can \fb{be informally} formulated here as follows.

 \begin{theorem} Let $M$ be an admissible AdS spacetime with interacting particles, and let $(T,G)$ be the associated topological and geometric data.
 Then $M$ is uniquely determined by $(T,G)$.
 Moreover, any small enough deformation of $G$ corresponds to an admissible AdS spacetime with interacting particles close to $M$, with the same topological data $T$. \end{theorem}